MaddulaPavan/Delve-GPT/README.md

 -> Telegram Integration: Access DelveGPT directly from Telegram for seamless communication.

+## Note

-## Note: This project was created purely for practice and learning purposes, with no intention of commercial use or profit.
+This project was created purely for practice and learning purposes, with no intention of commercial use or profit.